What you should know

 The week before your procedure:

-- You may need to have blood or urine tests, or other x-rays.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need blood tests, urine tests, or other x-rays before your procedure.
+Talk to your caregiver about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your procedure: